 Right now, you have a choice.

-Will you take action now, join us in Dallas, begin learning how to become an active member of your healthcare team, and create a treatment plan that works for you … so you can get your life back?
+Will you take action now, join us in Dallas, begin learning how to become an active member of your healthcare team, and create a treatment plan that works for you … so you can love your life again?

-Will you be among those who will be afib free from attending the 2025 conference?
+Will you be among those who will be afib free from what you learn from the 2026 conference?

 To your health,